-Gasoline for the generator is taken from the main fuel tank through a special feeder tube which is higher in the tank than the feeder tube to the motor home engine.
+Fuel for the generator is taken from the main fuel tank through a special feeder tube which is higher in the tank than the feeder tube to the motor home engine.
 This is to prevent immobilizing the motor home by accidentally permitting the generator to run the fuel tank dry.

-NOTE: Refer to the Generator Power Plant Manufacturer's Instruction Manual (provided in your Owner's Information Kit) for service information before starting the generator.
+NOTE Refer to the Generator Power Plant Manufacturer's Instruction Manual (provided in your Owner's Information Kit) for service information before starting the generator.
 Do not start unit with a heavy power load.
 Always wait at least three minutes after starting generator before turning on (or plugging in) heavy electrical loads.
 (Example: When optional roof air conditioner is installed.)

-To start the generator, hold the switch in the START position until the unit starts, then release the switch.
-If unit is slow to start, DO NOT hold the switch in the START position for more than 10 seconds.
+To start the generator, hold the switch in the START position until the unit starts, DO NOT hold the switch in the START position for more than 10 seconds.
 Release the switch, wait 15 seconds, then repeat.
-This
+This will help avoid overheating the generator starting motor and may prevent damage to the starting system.
+If this system fails to start, the generator manual starting instructions are indicated in the General Power Plant Manufacturer's Instructions.
+To stop the unit, hold switch to the STOP position until the engine stops operating.
+Be sure switch does not stick and returns to neutral position.